Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

-Jan30, hire a coder Mr.WANG from RedNote, who claim he master supabase.
+Jan30, hire a coder Mr.WANG from RedNote, with 40$ per hour, who claim he master supabase.
+And now we can add images into database, with personal dashboard and Layers.

 Jan24, the Trae cannot add Supabase MCP, waste much time.